The Long Island Blog

 Horseshoe crabs are one of my favorite sea creatures.
 They’re perfectly harmless in spite of the way they look, have great medical potential, and have been around for millions of years.

 The morning was finger-numbing cold, clear, and absolutely beautiful.
-Hope we have much more of the same in 2009.
+Hope we have much more of the same on Long Island in 2009.

 December 13, 2008